-The FDEP (2014c) identified 29 of the watershed's 252 segments as impaired.
-These include 37 separate impairments: 22 segments for bacteria (fecal coliforms, beach advisories, or shellfish harvesting classification); five segments for dissolved oxygen (DO); seven for nutrients; and one each for iron, lead, and un-ionized ammonia.
+The FDEP (2014b) identified 25 of the watershed's 252 segments as impaired.
+These include 34 separate impairments: 20 segments for bacteria (fecal coliforms, beach advisories, or shellfish harvesting classification); five segments for dissolved oxygen (DO); six for nutrients; and three for iron.
 Since some of the segments are impaired for more than one pollutant, the number of impairments exceeds the number of impaired segments.
 A full list of FDEP-verified impaired waterbodies is available in Appendix F.

 Impairments are particularly concentrated within the upper reaches of the Ochlockonee River basin (Figure 3-1), including for bacteria throughout Telogia Creek and within the Little River basin.
-Lake Jackson has continuing impairments for nutrients and dissolved oxygen bacteria.
-Nutrient and dissolved oxygen impairments have also been identified for Lake Talquin, and Lake Tallavana has impairments have been identified for of the watershed, bacteria impairments have been identified for Ochlockonee Bay.
+Lake Jackson has continuing impairments for nutrients, low dissolved oxygen, and bacteria.
+Nutrient and dissolved oxygen impairments have also been identified for Lake Talquin, and Lake Tallavana has impairments identified for nutrients and bacteria.
+In the lower portion of the watershed, bacteria impairments have been identified for Ochlockonee Bay.